Variational Markov chain mixtures with automatic component selection: Algorithms: Comparing Approaches for Markov Chain Mixtures

 As another limitation, EM does not automatically determine the number of mixture components.
-Rather, the number of components must be specified as input, and determining the best number of components requires fitting various models and then performing a comparison using AIC or BIC \cite{keribin2000consistent,smyth1997clustering,melnykov2016clickclust}.
-This procedure can multiply the runtime by a factor of $k$ or more, assuming the user searches over $k$ different models.
+Rather, the number of components must be specified as input.
+Many users fit several models with different numbers of components and then perform a comparison using AIC, BIC, or cross-validation \cite{keribin2000consistent,smyth1997clustering,melnykov2016clickclust}.
+When the user searches over a space of $k$ different models, this procedure can increase the runtime by a factor of $k$ or more.
 Sec.~\ref{sec:description} will present an improvement of the EM algorithm called variational EM (VEM) that \emph{does} automatically determine the number of components.

-\subsection{\texorpdfstring{The trajectory length $T$}{The trajectory length T}}
+\subsection{\texorpdfstring{The Trajectory Length $T$}{The Trajectory Length T}}

 The second theme in the Markov chain mixture modeling literature is the close link between the classification accuracy and the trajectory length $T$.
 Put simply, classifying short trajectories with the correct labels is \emph{hard}.
 For example, Ramoni and coauthors \cite[Sec.~5.3.1]{ramoni2002bayesian} describe numerical experiments with increasing trajectory lengths that lead to steadily increasing accuracy.